 i.e. anything coming from the outside.
 You will be given bad data, the connection will go slow and die, validate everything you didn't create yourself.

-It's a common security mantra, but it bears repeating especially when you're doing anything that involves network connections of any kind.
+It's a common security mantra, but it bears repeating especially when you're doing anything that involves a UI or network connections of any kind.

 You Aint Gonna Need It.
 Don't spend time designing and implementing things that haven't been asked for, unless you know it is needed.